 “A lot of times when I tell people this place is haunted I’m bound to get a look, ” the bellman says.
 I wonder if we should be listening to ghost stories right before bed, but can’t pull myself away.
 The bellman’s talk (given nightly) has been fascinating, covering the hotel’s history from when it almost blew away in hurricane-force winds during construction, to which celebrities and dignitaries have stayed here over the years.
 (Ironically, the Prince of Wales, Edward VIII, for whom the hotel was named never visited it.)
 And now, ghost stories… but rather than getting the chills, as I look up at the hotel’s timber beams and huge chandelier, I feel nostalgia for days gone by.

-In the morning, get your Starbucks fix at the gift shop, or get breakfast at the Royal Stewart Dining Room.
+In the morning, get your Starbucks fix at the gift shop, or have breakfast at the Royal Stewart Dining Room.
 The bellmen are very knowledgeable on the hotel’s history and things to do in Waterton Lakes National Park, so don’t be shy when you’re riding the lift.

 The Prince of Wales Hotel is located in Waterton Lakes National Park, about 2.5 hours south of Calgary, “where the mountains meet the prairies.”